TV-Rename/Website/_manual/user.md

 **READ IT CAREFULLY AND PAY ATTENTION**.
 If you click `Yes` there's no going back, all the locally stored information in TheTVDB's cache will be **DELETED**.

-The _**My Shows**_ tab reverts to showing The TVDB codes instead of show names, indicating that the relevant data has been deleted.
+The _**My Shows**_ tab reverts to showing The&nbsp;TVDB codes instead of show names, indicating that the relevant data has been deleted.
 Whilst still on the _**My Shows**_ tab click the `Refresh` button and the show data will be downloaded again.
 (Now might be a good time for a coffee, if your library is large and internet connection slow it may take a while!)

 Once the download is complete all your shows will re-appear by name.